cjr35/tango/spec/file-types/tango.md

 attribute name | allowed values | target
 - | - | -
-`char` | any single character | text-based Tango visualizations `color` | any hex code or
+`char` | any single character | text-based Tango visualizations `color` | any hex code or a color keyword | grid-based Tango visualizations

+In the absence of a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2MTQyMjQwLDM0MjgwNTkwXX0=
+eyJoaXN0b3J5IjpbMTYyNzc2NzA5MCwzNDI4MDU5MF19
 -->